 Transistors act like switches.
 It is not a switch that you press directly by hand.
 Instead, the switch works automatically in response to electrical signals and other physical stimuli.

-When 0.6 ~ 0.7V or more voltage is applied to the base(B) of a general transistor, the transistor act like the switch is turn on.
+When 0.6 ~ 0.7V or more voltage is applied to the base(B) of a general transistor, the transistor act like the switch is turned on.

 Let’s take an example of a circuit that turns on an LED by pressing a switch.
-In the case of a manual switch, just press the switch with your finger to turn on the LED.
-In the case of transistors, the LED is turned on when 0.6 to 0.7 V is applied to the base(B).
+In the case of a manual switch, press the switch with your finger to turn on the LED.
+In transistors, the LED is turned on when 0.6 to 0.7 V is applied to the base(B).